Siddpawar9222/Obsidian-Vault/Devops/009-Kubernates/011-ConfigMap-Secreats.md

 A **ConfigMap** is used to store **non-sensitive configuration data** (key-value pairs, environment variables, or config files).

 💡 Example in real life:

-- Think of a **notice board** in an office.
-Everyone can read it.
-It contains things like office timings, policies → these are not secret but important.

 - Same way, a **ConfigMap** stores configuration like `DB_NAME`, `DB_HOST`, `APP_MODE=dev` etc.